WSQS/blog/_code/CppCon/2023/a_journey_into_non_virtual_polymorphism.md

 `std::visit(func,o)`determine type of o and calls the function`func(cast<T>(o))`

 ## The Overload Idiom

 A Polymorphic Invokable with lambdas all the way down.

+Template with template pack

+Moving call operators into the structures.

+CppInsights

+Lambda capture adds flexibility.

+- Usable a Polymorphism invokable
+- Can return values as well as output parameters
+- calling signatures can be different
+  - different number of parameters and returns
+  - take care not to dupilcate signatures.

+the Overload Idiom can work well with std::variant

+## std::tuple

+A container like type.

+Can get type with index or type.

+`std::apply` `std::make_tuple`

+`tuple_cat`can work with`std::array`, can replace for in some placek.

+- `std::tuple`is container like
+- `std::apply`is loop like
+- Overload Idiom works with`std::apply`

+## Curiously Recurring Template Pattern(CRTP)

+C++23: Explicit Object Parameter

+- The CRTP is an abstrction
+- CRTP defines an interface for related types
+- Remember CRTP does not directly-provide compile time Polymorphism
+- The addition of concepts will change CRTP.